altafino/react-typescript-webpack-babel-demo/README.md

  - Use `allowSyntheticDefaultImports: true` to avoid using `import * as React from 'react'`.
 This is because React does not have a default export.
 If you need to access types, you can use a named import (e.g., `import React, { ComponentType } from 'react'`).
- - When using synthetic default imports, React will warn that `PropTypes` and `createClass` are deprecated if you do `import * as React from 'react'` (because you're importing everything, including deprecated stuff).
  - Set `target` and `module` to `esnext`, and `jsx` to `preserve` and let Babel handle transpilation.
 Babel allows more fine-grained control by using presets and plugins.
  - You must have `module` set to `esnext` to use dynamic imports (presumably when code-splitting